-a highly reflective material such as barium sulfate.
+An integrating sphere is a spherical cavity whose inner wall is coated with a highly reflective material such as barium sulfate.
 In an integrating sphere, light undergoes multiple reflections so that the intensity becomes uniform, and some part of this reflected light enters the detector.
 The presence of a sample can change the optical path, as in the cases of scattering due to sample turbidity, non-planar samples, and thick samples.
 An integrating sphere is indispensable when the position and size of the light beam received by the detector changes due to a change in the optical path, and the transmittance cannot be measured.
 Application areas range from surface characterization of solids to the photometric analysis of turbid, colloidal, transparent and translucent samples.
-Typical uses encompass quality assurance testing and product development

-measurements on textiles, dyes, paper and glass.
+Typical uses encompass quality assurance testing and product development measurements on textiles, dyes, paper and glass.
 UV-Vis spectrophotometry with integrated sphere can also be used for the characterization of solar cells, analysis of security ink, color analysis, distinction between specular and diffuse reflectance, concentration determine of dyes in solid and liquid sample surface and determination of food constituents.

-13. Electrochemical workstation
+14. Electrochemical workstation

-An electrochemical workstation has a potentiostat and relevant control

-software on one end, and the electrochemical cell setup generally inside a

-Faraday cage on the other.
-Gamry has electrochemical cells for general, as

-design based on electrochemical workstation:
+An electrochemical workstation has a potentiostat and relevant control software on one end, and the electrochemical cell setup generally inside a Faraday cage on the other.
+Gamry has electrochemical cells for general, as well as specific, experiments.
+Under the following research work can be design based on electrochemical workstation:

-✓ Electrochemical detection of analytes
+- ✓ Electrochemical detection of analytes

-✓ Sensor
+- ✓ Sensor

-✓ Super capacitor study
+- ✓ Supercapacotor study

-✓ Electrochemical synthesis
+- ✓ Electrochemical synthesis

-✓ Photoelectrochemical sensing/catalysis
+- ✓ Photoelectrochemical sensing/catalysis

-✓ Solar cell performance
+- ✓ Solar cell performance

-14. Fluorescence Microscopy